gottacatchenall/thesis_proposal/README.md

 used to solve these problems (chapters one, three, four), and vignettes of how these software can be applied (chapters one, two).

-By using the success of numerical-weather prediction and the Earth monitoring system that supports it as a model,
+**TK** By using the success of numerical-weather prediction and the Earth monitoring system that supports it as a model,

 # References